Mid Atlantic Fishing 2024

 • Maryland, Virginia, and the District of Columbia working in 2024 to continue cooperative, long-term monitoring project that depends on anglers for its success.

-In West Virginia, new fishing regulations are in effect for 2024.
+New West Virginia fishing regulations are in effect for 2024.
 Updates include changes to regulations regarding sauger and saugeye limits, blue catfish minimum size limits and channel catfish possession limits.
-WVDNR also announced the creation of new state record fish categories for black crappie, redbreast sunfish, redear sunfish, pumpkinseed sunfish and redhorse suckers.

 Leave a Reply